mistr3ated/AI-Psychometrics-Nigel/README.md

-AI for Psychological Measurement
+Artificial Intelligence (A.I) for Psychological Measurement

 This repository contains deep learning experiments associated with my evolving book on AI for psychological measurement, available for free at https://psychometrics.ai.
 I have used AI assistance to better understand deep learning models that i show how to use in psychological measurement contexts.

-So far, the repo contains a deocoulped reconstruction of a MiniLM encoder, a decoupled reconstruction of a the GPT-2 small decoder. and the code for **Seedling**.
+So far, the repo includes:
+- **A deocoulped reconstruction of a MiniLM encoder,**
+- **A decoupled reconstruction of a the GPT-2 small decoder.**
+- The code for **Seedling**.

-**Seedling** is a coded-from-scatch with AI assistance GPT-2 style 50 million parameter LLM.
-You can read about its architecture and the experience of coding this up at the book website.
-The name Seedling reflect the inchoate state of this model )loss = 4.63), but also to say that with a bit of TLC this model will become more usable as an educational demo for psychologists.
-The code is in a sinle .py file so next steps may include modularizing and growing the archticture and data exposure.
+**Seedling** is a GPT-2–style, 50 million parameter LLM, coded from scratch with AI assistance.
+You can read more about its architecture and development process on the book's website.
+The name Seedling reflects both the early inchoate state of this model (loss = 4.63) and the hope that with a bit of TLC this model will become a strong educational resource for quantitative psychologists.
+While the loss is still high, the smaller model size and single-file design (with separate testing script) make it accessible.
+Next steps may include modularizing the code like Andrej Karpathy’s excellent examples, and expanding the architecture and data exposure.

 ![Seedling Loss](images/Seedling-loss-MeasureCo.ai.png)